litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

 - In case of an error, the error `code` member is bogus on Windows (fixed for Android in this version).
 - Possible crash on Android when using Unicode emoji characters due to [Android bug 81341](https://code.google.com/p/android/issues/detail?id=81341), which _should_ be fixed in Android 6.x
 - In-memory database `db=window.sqlitePlugin.openDatabase({name: ":memory:"})` is currently not supported.
-- _Pre-populated database is known to be BROKEN on Windows_
+- Pre-populated database is known to be BROKEN on Windows in this version.
-- Close database bugs described below.
+- Close/delete database bugs described below.
 - When a database is opened and deleted without closing, the iOS version is known to leak resources.
 - It is NOT possible to open multiple databases with the same name but in different locations (iOS version).
 - Problems reported with PhoneGap Build in the past: